13 Must-See Movies Out This September Written Or Directed By Women

 7. MDMA (Sept.
 14)

 MDMA follows a young woman named Angie who is forced into becoming an expert maker of the drug Ecstasy in her university’s chemistry lab.
-The movie is both written and directed by Angie Wang, who also gave us the foreign film Alifu, The Prince/ss.
+The movie is both written and directed by Angie Wang.

 8. Lost Child (Sept.
 14)

-Note: Editor's Note: This article was updated from its original version due to a factual error.